wushaobo/devpi-docker/README.md

 # devpi-docker
-You can setup your private pypi in one cmd.
+You can setup your private pypi in docker.

 ## feature
 - Pypi using devpi-server